DustinPiddy/Week01_Homework/README.md

 # Week01_Homework
-This assignment fucuses on refactoring the code of an existing file.
+This assignment focuses on refactoring the code of an existing file.
 So just cleaning up the code.